u5r0/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ### Create an Astro application

-In the root of our project, let's create a new directory for our frontent
+In the root `tutorial-movie-quotes-app` of our project, let's create a new directory for our frontent
 application:

 ```bash